 Next, let’s look at how you can utilize a User Generated Content platform to analyze the performance of a UGC campaign.

 How to analyze your customer content from social media with a User Generated Content platform to better understand and relate to your customer demographic

 A User Generated Content platform can also be used as a database for collecting customer content in order to analyze where it’s coming from and who’s providing it.

-While actively promoting use of #Estonoesunselfie, this premium brand used Photoslurp to organise and filter content, as well as track the performance of the campaign.
-With information like when and where the content was collected and even further to which specific users are posting it, Adolfo Domínguez had a comprehensive idea of how well they executed this particular campaign – giving them key insights for future activations.
+While actively promoting use of #KaveHome, this premium brand uses Photoslurp to organise and filter content, as well as track the performance.
+With information like when and where the content was collected and even further to which specific users are posting it, Kave Home has a comprehensive idea of how well they execute their strategy – giving them key insights for future activations.

 Knowing which users are posting content for you can give brands an idea of their market profile, as well as specific users to reach out to for further Instagram engagement.
 An active, well-followed evangelist (someone who posts multiple times for your brand) could be your next brand ambassador – and a User Generated Content platform can help you discover them.

 While you can use a UGC platform just to analyze content, you’ll probably find that you’ve received some amazing photos and videos of genuine moments with your products – don’t let them go to waste!
 By inserting your customer content into the shopping journey, you’re giving customers an authentic way to shop your products.
 And here’s how you can make this strategy even stronger.

 How to connect your brand’s products with UGC to improve the online shopping journey and humanize your brand